sujallamichhane18/Multi-Layer-Security-Integration-Based-on-SIEM-Solutions/README.md

 ## 📌 Project Overview

 This project implements a **multi-layer, defense-in-depth security architecture** using open-source security tools integrated into a centralized **SIEM-driven SOC framework**.
-The objective is to simulate real-world cyberattacks, detect them in real time, and analyze incidents across network and host layers.
+The goal is to simulate real-world attacks, detect threats in real time, correlate security events, and alert administrators promptly.

-The setup reflects how modern **Security Operations Centers (SOC)** operate, with emphasis on **visibility, correlation, and incident response**.
+The architecture mirrors real **Security Operations Center (SOC)** environments with emphasis on **detection, visibility, and response**.

 ---